awslabs/lambda-streams-to-firehose/README.md

 This will add a new Stream Tag named ```ForwardToFirehoseStream``` on the Kinesis Stream with the value you supply.
 You can run the script any time to update this value.
 To view the Tags configured on the Stream, simply run ```aws kinesis list-tags-for-stream --stream-name <My Kinesis Stream> --region <region>```

+## Specifying a Delivery Stream for a DynamoDB Stream Source
-If you are using Amazon DynamoDB, then *the Firehose Delivery Stream must be the same name as the Amazon DynamoDB Table*.
+If you are using Amazon DynamoDB, then manual configuration can be used or the Firehose Delivery Stream should have the same name as the Amazon DynamoDB Table.

-Only single region deployments are supported today.

 # Deploying

+*Note: Only single region deployments are supported today.*

-To use this function, simply deploy the [LambdaStreamToFirehose-1.1.0.zip](https://github.com/awslabs/kinesis-streams-to-firehose/blob/master/dist/LambdaStreamToFirehose-1.1.0.zip) to AWS Lambda.
+To use this function, simply deploy the [LambdaStreamToFirehose-1.1.1.zip](https://github.com/awslabs/kinesis-streams-to-firehose/blob/master/dist/LambdaStreamToFirehose-1.1.1.zip) to AWS Lambda.
 You must ensure that it is deployed with an invocation role that includes the ability to write Amazon CloudWatch Logs, Read from Amazon Kinesis or Amazon DynamoDB Streams, and Write to Amazon Kinesis Firehose:

 ```
 {